collierrgbsitisfise/aws_developer_exam_notes/README.md

 - Qualified verison will use **$LATEST**, uniquealified will not have it.
 - Can split traffic using aliases to different versions
 - Can not split trafic with **$LATEST**, insted create an alias to lates

+## Step Function

+SF - allows you to visualize and test your serverless application.
+Step Function provides a graphical console to arrange and visualize the components of your application as a series of steps.
+This makes it simple to build and run multistep applications.
+Step Function automatically triggers and tracks each step and retries when there are erros, so your application executes in order and as expected.
+Step Function logs the state of each step, so when things do go wrong you can diagnose nad debug problems quickl.